optimist555/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 ![systemd-boot](./img/systemd-boot.png)

-## Filesystem
+## Filesystem and disk configuration

 Check which filesystem, disk and partition configuration you have.

 Currently only the how to for `ZFS (RAID1)`, `ZFS (RAID10)`, `ZFS (RAIDZ-1)`, `ZFS (RAIDZ-2)`, `ZFS (RAIDZ-3)` is completed.

-Meanwhile the single disk instructions are work in progress, you can check this tutorial:
+Meanwhile the single disk or bundled disks without redundancy instructions are work in progress, you can check this tutorials:

 - https://forum.proxmox.com/threads/adding-full-disk-encryption-to-proxmox.137051/
 - https://gist.github.com/yvesh/ae77a68414484c8c79da03c4a4f6fd55